 Valjoux 7750 terminal date change “feature”

 Sometimes, it’s hard to understand what engineers were thinking when looking at some watch movement features.
-One of the worst offenders I can think of is the otherwise excellent Valjoux 7750 chronograph movement.
+One of the worst offenders I can think oIMG_6499f is the otherwise excellent Valjoux 7750 chronograph movement.

 Try to change the date with the quick-set function too close to midnight, and you are in for a surprise – a sizeable repair invoice from your watchmaker!